Training Within Industry (TWI)

 Training Within Industry Online Video Courses

-As part of our growing School of Lean library of courses, our Training Within Industry courses, will guide you from the basics to being certification-ready.
+As part of our growing School of Lean library of courses, our Training Within Industry courses will guide you from the basics to being ready to lead your own workshops.

 Benefits of Training Within Industry (TWI)